UlrichIvan/simple_authentication_with_microsoft_graph_Api/readMe.md

 - tenantId : the ID from owner of account

-In next the step we will create a clientSecret which is the secret key from user to authentication. <br/><br/>
+In the next section we will create a `clientSecret` which is the secret key from user to authentication. <br/><br/>

-# setup application created
+# Setup application created

-for do that we must;
+For do that we must;

 - Click on `certificates & secret`